xeonqq/balance_robot/README.md

 4. *Motor control*: control use PWM signal, a bit tuning is done to make both motors run at same RPM given same PWM value.
 And the motor has a minimum PWM to be applied, because under certain minimum PWM value the motor does not move at all.

 5. *Python Debug*: python script analysis/serial_plot.py can plot the data from Serial port in real time.
-But the message has to follow the format *name\t value\t name\t value\t...\n*
+But the message has to follow the format *"name\t value\t name\t value\t...\n"*

 ##Problem encountered
 This motor can not supply enough torque when the robot deviate its angle too much, so the robot can still fall down when angle error is big.